 We prove upper bounds on the order and degree of the polynomials involved in a resolvent representation of the prime differential ideal associated with a polynomial differential system for a particular class of ordinary first order algebraic-differential equations arising in control theory.
 We also exhibit a probabilistic algorithm which computes this resolvent representation within time polynomial in the natural syntactic parameters and the degree of a certain algebraic variety related to the input system.
-In addition, we give a probabilistic polynomial-time algorithm for the computation of the differential Hilbert function of the ideal.
+In addition, we give a probabilistic polynomial-time algorithm for the computation of the differential Hilbert function of the ideal. © 2005 Elsevier Inc. All rights reserved.

-Keywords: Differential Algebra, Resolvent representation, Elimination theory, Probabilistic algorithms, Straight-line programs, Differential Hilbert function.
+Keywords: Differential algebra; Resolvent representation; Elimination theory; Probabilistic algorithms; Straight-line programs; Differential Hilbert function

-1 Introduction
+1. Introduction

-The notion of a resolvent representation of a prime differential ideal in a ring of differential polynomials was introduced by Ritt (see [28, 27]) as a tool towards an algebraic elimination theory in the realm of differential equations, although it can be traced back to the work of Kronecker (see [24]).
+The notion of a resolvent representation of a prime differential ideal in a ring of differential polynomials was introduced by Ritt (see [28,27]) as a tool towards an algebraic elimination theory in the realm of differential equations, although it can be traced back to the work of Kronecker (see [24]).
 Roughly speaking, a resolvent representation of a prime differential ideal provides a parametrization of the generic zeros of the ideal by the general zeros of a single irreducible differential polynomial.
-This construction can be interpreted in several contexts, including the primitive element for field extensions, the cyclic vector for linear first order differential systems, and the shape lemma in algebraic and analytic geometry.
+This construction can be interpreted in several contexts, including the